kangqiwang/kangqiWangMainPage/content/project/information-extraction-on-web-documents/index.md

 ---
 the paper we love

-# FreeDOM: A Transferable Neural Architecture for Structured Information Extraction on Web Documents
+#### FreeDOM: A Transferable Neural Architecture for Structured Information Extraction on Web Documents

 in this paper they present a two-stage neural approach named freeDOM

+#### WebFormer: The Web-page Transformer for Structure
+Information Extraction